A hybrid Krasnosel'ski\u{i}-Schauder fixed point theorem for systems: Introduction

 Finally, to show that this hybrid fixed point theorem is a useful tool for the study of systems of nonlinear differential and integral equations, we apply it to systems of Hammerstein integral equations.
 As a consequence, we obtain existence and localization results for second-order systems subject to Sturm-Liouville type boundary conditions.
-We illustrate, in the case of two specific examples, the constants that occur in our theoretical results and, furthermore, we provide numerical approximations of the solutions that are consistent with our theory.
+We illustrate, in the case of two specific examples, the constants that occur in our theoretical results and we also exhibit numerical solutions that are consistent with our theory.
+Our results are new and complement previous results in the literature; in particular the recent results of~\cite{BGK23}, where the approach relies on a combination of monotone and variational techniques.